zannallan/accessibility-fixer-upper/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
-And submit to Canvas using Markbot.
+And submit for grades using Markbot.